fluree/docs.flur.ee/content/db_permissions.md

 `_auth/type` | `tag` | (optional) The type of authorization this is.
 Current type tags supported are: `password`.
 When a user uses the `/api/signin` endpoint, the password supplied will be compared to the auth entity containing the `password` type.
 If there isn't an auth entity of type `password`, the user will be unable to authenticate via that endpoint.
 `_auth/secret` | `string` | (optional) The hashed secret.
 When using this as a `password` `_auth/type`, it is the one-way encrypted password.
 `_auth/hashType` | `tag` | (optional) The type of hashing algorithm used on the `_auth/secret`.
 FlureeDB's API supports `scrypt`, `bcrypt` and `pbkdf2-sha256`.
 `_auth/resetToken` | `string` | (optional) If the user is currently trying to reset a password/secret, an indexed reset token can be stored here allowing quick access to the specific auth record that is being reset.
-Once used, it is recommended to delete this value so as it cannot be used again.
+Once used, it is recommended to delete this value so it cannot be used again.
-`_auth/roles` | `[ref]` | (optional) Multi-cardinality reference to roles to used if authenticated via this auth record.
+`_auth/roles` | `[ref]` | (optional) Multi-cardinality reference to roles to use if authenticated via this auth record.
 If not provided, the user's default roles as specified on the `_user` entity in `_user/roles` will be used.

 ## Defining Rules